 Exporting Data

 playNano supports saving processed AFM video stacks and analysis results in several interoperable formats.
-Exports can include raw data, processed frames, masks, provenance, and optional animated visualizations.
+Exports can include raw data, processed frames, masks, provenance, and optional animated visualisations.

 Overview